khinsen/leibniz-pharo/README.md

 # leibniz-pharo

 [Leibniz](http://github.com/khinsen/leibniz) runtime library for Pharo.
-Work in progress, not usable yet!
+Work in progress, not very usable yet!

-To install in Pharo 7, execute the following lines in a playground:
+To install in Pharo 8, execute the following lines in a playground:
 ```
 Metacello new
     baseline: 'Leibniz';